ks-labs/adonis-backblaze/README.md

 yes, you can move entire files created from one bucket to another, this can be achieved by calling the following method

+- Allready Downloaded files will be skipped if match same SHA-1 from BackBlaze

 ```js
 // migrating from one appkey to another
 const migration = await b2Singleton.migrateTokenAndDatabaseNames({